fieryhenry/BCGM-Python/README.md

 1. Enter the command: `py -m pip install -U battle-cats-game-modder` into cmd or another terminal to install the editor.
 If that doesn't work then use `python` instead of `py` in the command

+1. Download the apk you want to edit from somewhere like [uptodown](https://the-battle-cats.en.uptodown.com/android/download) or [apkmirror](https://www.apkmirror.com/apk/ponos/the-battle-cats)

 1. Unpack the apk file for the game using [Apktool](https://ibotpeaches.github.io/Apktool/) or [APKToolGui](https://github.com/AndnixSH/APKToolGUI).

 1. You can then find the .pack and .list files in the assets folder of the extracted APK.